Non-financial Assistance

 Trade Single Window is a one-stop electronic platform for lodging Business-to-Government (B2G) trade documents to facilitate the trading community to meet the import and export regulatory requirements of Hong Kong.
 In this regard, the Office of Trade Single Window Operation has been setup within the Customs & Excise Department providing the trade and logistics industries with supporting services.
 The office is also responsible for the day-to-day maintenance, operation and promotion of the Trade Single Window.

 Trade Single Window will be implemented in three phases.
-Phase 1 has been launched.
+Phases 1 and 2 have been launched.

 The Hong Kong Export Credit Insurance Corporation (HKECIC) was established in 1966 under the Hong Kong Export Credit Insurance Corporation Ordinance, Chapter 1115, Laws of Hong Kong.
 Through the provision of export credit insurance services, the HKECIC protects Hong Kong exporters who trade on credit terms with overseas buyers against non-payment risks and helps them conduct export business in a prudent manner.
 HKECIC provides tailor-made facilities to cater for different needs of SME, micro-business and start-up exporters.

-The Hong Kong Export Credit Insurance Corporation (HKECIC) launched the Export Credit Guarantee Programme on 29 March 2022 on a pilot basis for 12 months (effective from 29 March 2022 to 28 March 2023).
-Under the Programme, HKECIC will guarantee up to 70% of the export financing of the policyholders at a maximum guarantee limit of HK$50 million.
-The lenders will, after credit assessment of the policyholders, apply for the guarantee from HKECIC.
+The Hong Kong Export Credit Insurance Corporation (HKECIC) launched the Export Credit Guarantee Programme in March 2022, aiming at helping Hong Kong exporters, especially the SMEs, secure trade finance by providing loan guarantee to their lending institutions.
+The Programme is further extended to 31 March 2025.
+Under the Programme, HKECIC will guarantee up to 70% of the export financing of the policyholders at a maximum guarantee limit of HK$50 million per exporter.
+The lending institutions will, after credit assessment of the policyholders, apply for the guarantee from HKECIC.
+For details, please click here.

 The Hong Kong Export Credit Insurance Corporation (HKECIC) launched the Flexible Indemnity Ratio Arrangement on 28 September 2022 to provide enhanced coverage under different risk situations, with a view to allowing greater flexibility for exporters to secure orders from overseas buyers.
 Under the Arrangement, HKECIC will take into account policyholders' needs and consider providing an automatic uplift for credit limits of or below HK$5 million that were not fully approved to a maximum of HK$12.5 million, if needed.
 The indemnity ratio will be correspondingly adjusted from 90% to 60% the lowest.
 No additional premium would be required.